Relative Calm IBOS Ibos mardi 24 octobre 2023 Ibos Hautes-Pyrénées

 Ibos 65420 Hautes-Pyrénées Occitanie

 Forty years after the iconic Einstein on the Beach, Robert Wilson and Lucinda Childs create a new work together.
-Based on their shared memories and Igor Stravinsky?s Pulcinella.
+Based on their shared memory and Igor Stravinsky?s Pulcinella.

 Lucinda Childs? appearance on the Parvis stage in 1980 left an unforgettable impression. « Something inexplicable, bewitching and still enigmatic, formalism at its most seductive, » recalls Marc Bélit, former director of Le Parvis.
 It was in the context of the pandemic that Robert Wilson and Lucinda Childs decided to create a new work, based on a collaboration dating back to 1981, with the suddenly evocative title Relative calm?
 Two workshop periods, first in Toulouse, then in Rome, led the artists to flesh out the structure of the show, choosing Stravinsky as the « central counterpoint » (R. Wilson) to contemporary compositions by Gibson and Adams.
 The show is punctuated by two interludes based on excerpts from Nijinsky’s diary.
 The show, performed by dancers from the MP3 Dance project, develops a whole machinery of sounds, images and lights, haunted as it is by the long silence that in a way gave birth to it: the first confinement, that relative calm?